• Skip to main content

 Forget about the EMF-radiating-skin-burning electric heating pad you have at home.

-Infrared therapy is a revolutionary and proven natural pain relief method, which is completely safe and is far superior to plain heating.
+Infrared therapy is a revolutionary and proven natural pain relief method, which is completely safe and far superior to regular heating pads.

 Infrared rays (invisible to the naked eye) penetrate deep into your tissues, all the way to your spine and nerves.